framely/community/docs/guide/pingpong.md

 # Build a simple chatbot
 The goal of a chatbot is to deliver functionality to the user through a conversational user interface.
 In order to do that, it first needs to create a callable instance of some function type that can be invoked by the user.
 To achieve this, we need to be able to create instances conversationally for any type that is required by the parameters for functions and attributes for user defined types (both are slots on OpenCUI).
 This suggests that we can build a conversational user interface in a type-based fashion in two steps:
-- Declare all the types we want to expose; OpenCUI supports skill for conversationally exposed function, frame for user defined types, and entity for primitive types.
+- Declare all the types we want to expose;
 - Attach dialog annotations to these types and their slots, which describe how the whole or part of the type can be instantiated conversationally.

    ::: thumbnail